Panini Tapobhumi: History

-It is believed that about 1,200 years ago Pānini, from Lahore, came to Panena, a small village in Arghakhanchi district of Lumbini province in search of performing penance.
+It is believed that he came to Panena, a small village in Arghakhanchi district of Lumbini province in search of performing penance.
 Lord Shiva was impressed by Pānini's devotion and austerity and he played the drums and uttered fourteen sutras such as Aiun, and Rilruk.
-He gave the 14 sutras as blessing to the sage Pānini, which he used to write the Sanskrit Grammar treatise called Astadhyai.
+He gave the 14 sutras as blessing to the sage Pānini, which he used to write the Sanskrit Grammar treatise called Aṣṭādhyāyī.